 The lobby area is the most visually striking area of the hotel, with a bright gold couch and wacky murals, and it's actually a holdover from the Triton's prior "theme" (pop).
 The rooms, unlike the lobby, were renovated in 2012, and have details that reflect San Francisco iconography (such as beat literature overlaid with stencils of Chinese dragons).

-Hotel Triton sits three blocks northwest of Union Square, which is famous for its couture shops and not much else.
+Hotel Triton is straddled by two French cafes, Café de la Presse and the Rouge et Blanc, and is located right across the street from the Cinatown gates.
+It's also three blocks northwest from Union Square, which is famous for its couture shops and not much else.
 Home to enormous outposts of Niketown, Saks, Tiffany, Macy's, Louis Vuitton, and Neiman Marcus, among others, Union Square is to San Francisco what 5th Avenue is to New York and Rodeo Drive is to L.A.
 Locals don't hang out here, but the square is great for people-watching nonetheless, and it occasionally plays host to small festivals and demonstrations.
-Still, if conspicuous consumption isn't a priority, you might prefer a neighborhood closer to the city's biggest attractions, like Nob Hill or Fisherman's Wharf.

 It's about a 15-minute walk to the Financial District and the Ferry Buiding on the city's Embarcadero waterfront.